NagarajJB/mssc-beer-service/README.md

 * spring.datasource.url=jdbc:h2:mem:testdb;MODE=MYSQL -> h2 for development in mysql compatible mode

 * Spring Cloud Config looks for bootstrap.properties to find env.
 It can use profile.
+* Zipkin is expected to be running for distribute tracing - Using Docker container is adviced

 # Application
 * BrewingService is scheduled to keep checking inventory and trigger brewing request